dataworkz-dev/dataworkz-qna-app/README.md

 Please refer to the [API Key Generation](https://docs.dataworkz.com/product-docs/api-key-generation/generate-api-key-in-dataworkz) section on how to get an API Key and how to use it to invoke Dataworkz QnA APIs.
 In the example QnA application, the API token is passed in the `Authentication` header using the form `SWSS <api-key>`.

 ### Listing QnA systems
-Dataworkz supports configuring multiple, isolated QnA systems.
+Dataworkz RAG Builder supports configuring multiple, isolated QnA systems.
 QnA systems are used as domains of Question and Answer systems and can be leveraged for separation amongst multiple projects, groups of sources, large language models, versions, or different unrelated sub-domains in a project, etc. An application may have one or more QnA systems.
 When a question is asked, it is asked against a specific QnA system.

 The QnA example application  starts out with listing all the QnA systems (as cards) for the user to select the one she is interested in.
 Application developers can choose to list the systems for user selection or if the choice is clear from the context then set it up in code.